FACT-Finder-Web-Components/documentation/markdown/en/documentation/field-roles.md

 - `masterArticleNumber` – product number of the main product if product variants are used

+**IMPORTANT:** During set-up of a channel in the FACT-Finder-UI you have to assign each of the `fieldRoles` listed above to one field/column in your product database.

-This means in order for FACT-Finder and Web Components to know the particular meaning of a field you need to define the _fieldRoles_ whenever you request data from any API except the search API.
+This means in order for FACT-Finder and Web Components to process your data properly you also need to provide a mapping of `fieldRoles` to `field names` in your front-end before you request data via Web Components from any API except the search API.

 **In other words:** You might have a field called `prix` that contains the product's price in your product database.
-So you need to map `price` to `prix` in order for FACT-Finder to know that this field contains the price.
+During set-up you assign the role `price` to your field `prix` in the FACT-Finder-UI.
+Before you can query the recommendation API, for example, you have to map `price` to `prix` in the `factfinder.communication.fieldRoles` property in your front-end.

 #### How to define `fieldRoles`